Iran might let diplomats visit suspected nuclear site

 Last week diplomatic sources said Iran had covered the building believed to house the explosives chamber with a tent-like structure, fuelling suspicions about a clean-up there.

-Iran says Parchin, a vast complex southeast of Tehran, is a conventional military facility and has dismissed allegations about it as “ridiculous”.
+Iran says Parchin, a vast, sprawling complex southeast of Tehran, is a conventional military facility and has dismissed allegations about it as “ridiculous”.

 Monday’s Iranian media report did not make clear whether the NAM diplomats would be able to visit the location in Parchin which the IAEA wants to see or only other areas of the complex.

 Akhoundzadeh said U.N.
-Secretary-General Ban Ki-moon, who is due to attend the NAM summit later in the week, might be able to visit Iran’s atom sites, but his spokesman denied any such plan.
+Secretary-General Ban Ki-moon, who is due to attend the NAM summit later in the week, might be able to visit Iran’s nuclear sites.

-“There are no such plans for a visit of that kind by the secretary-general while he is in Iran for the Non-Aligned Movement summit,” spokesman Martin Nesirky said in New York.
+“At the discretion of officials of the Islamic Republic of Iran, there is also the possibility of a visit by the U.N.
+Secretary General to our country’s nuclear centers,” YJC quoted Akhoundzadeh as saying.

-“Of course, if the Iranian authorities are prepared to provide access to others, not least of course those from the International Atomic Energy Agency, that would be welcome.”
+He said Ban would visit Isfahan, but did not say whether he would go to a uranium processing site near the Iranian city.

 In early 2011, Iran invited Vienna-based diplomats to tour its nuclear facilities, an offer dismissed by Western states as a ploy by Tehran to appear to show openness while still refusing to give IAEA experts the kind of access they need.